French Income Tax Exemption Thresholds 2020/21

-The maximum income thresholds that apply before you pay income tax in France in 2020 on 2019 income.
+How much income can you earn before you pay income tax in France this year on 2020 income?

 Income tax in France is structured around five earnings bands, with rates that apply to the fractional income within each band.

-The rates are for those who are resident in France: non-residents pay at a basic rate of 20% on net income, such as French rental income.
+The rates are for those who are resident in France: non-residents pay at a basic rate of 20% on net capital income, such as French rental income.
+There are also separate rules that apply for non-residents in receipt of a salary or pension from France.

 The table shows that: